DansonFan/starter-hugo-academic/content/publication/simulating-noncontact-atomic-force-microscopy-images/index.md

 authors:
   - James R. Chelikowsky
   - Dingxin Fan
-  - Alex J. Lee
+  - Alex J. Lee & Yuki Sakai
-  - and Yuki Sakai
 doi: https://doi.org/10.1103/PhysRevMaterials.3.110302
 abstract: A scanning probe with an atomically sharp tip is used in atomic force microscopy.
 As the probe is rastered over the specimen of interest, changes in